Global Talent Sourcing: Competing in a Borderless Education Market

 An Australian university needed to scale its international admissions department.
 Instead of expanding their Sydney office, they hired a distributed team across the Philippines and India using an EOR.
 By implementing Zendesk for unified communication and HubSpot for lead tracking, they reduced application processing time from 14 days to 48 hours.
 Student enrollment from those regions subsequently grew by 22% due to localized support.

-Global Sourcing Checklist
+Global Sourcing Check

 Phase Key Action Items Recommended Tools

-Assessment Blind Technical Screening, Cultural Fit Interviews, Language Proficiency TestGorilla, HackerRank, Vervoe
+Assessment Blind Screening, Fit Interviews TestGorilla, HackerRank

 Common Global Pitfalls